digital-land/dluhc-datasets/README.md

 ## Deployment

-The application is currently deployed to Heroku and is called `dluhc-datasets`
+The application is currently deployed to Heroku and is called `dluhc-datasets`.

 See the dluhc-datasets/settings -> config vars for all configuration.

+Automatic deployment is set up from the Heroku dashboard for the application.
+See `/apps/dluhc-datasets/deploy/github` when logged into Heroku dashboard

 ## Authentication